-All caravans are equipped with either Combustion Modified High Resilient (C.M.H.R.) foam cushions or sprung mattresses and fire retardent fabric.
-All furnishings and fabrics used by Buccaneer comply with the Furniture and Furnishings (Fire Safety) Regulations.
+All caravans are equipped with Combustion Modified High Resilient (C.M.H.R.) foam cushions and mattresses and fire retardent fabric.
+All furnishings and fabrics used by Elddis comply with the Furniture and Furnishings (Fire Safety) Regulations.
 In addition all upholstery is made of fire retardant fabric.